 So, who should try it?
 “Individuals who have facial asymmetry either caused by a recessive chin or aging process,” says Greenwich, CT dermatologist Mitchell Ross, MD.
 “Aging leads to collagen, bone and muscle loss.
 But I would avoid against it if the patient already has an implant, depending on material that was used.”

 If you’ve been thinking about trying it, these doctors agree that now is the time.
-As Dr. Hartman says, “If 2019 was the year of the jawline, then 2020 is definitely the year of the chin!”
+As Dr. Hartman says, “If last year was the year of the jawline, then this is definitely the year of the chin!”